bxcodec/dbresolver/README.md

 ## Important Notes

-- Primary Database will be used when you called these functions
+- Primary Database will be used when you call these functions
   - `Exec`
   - `ExecContext`
   - `Begin` (transaction will use primary)
   - `BeginTx`
-- Replica Databases will be used when you called these functions
+- Replica Databases will be used when you call these functions
   - `Query`
   - `QueryContext`
   - `QueryRow`